E. M. Carroll

 E. M. Carroll (born 1983), previously credited as Emily Carroll, is a comics author from Ontario, Canada.
 Carroll started making comics in 2010, and their horror webcomic His Face All Red went viral around Halloween of 2010.
-Since then, Carroll has published two books of their own work, created comics for various comics anthologies, and provided illustrations for other works.
+Since then, Carroll has published three books, created comics for various comics anthologies, and provided illustrations for other works.
 Carroll has won several awards, including an Ignatz and two Eisners.

 Career

 E. M. Carroll created illustrations for 2013 video game Gone Home.

-Carroll is educated as an animator.
+Carroll was educated as an animator.
 They began drawing comics in 2010.

 Webcomics

 Carroll drew and published their first comic on their website in May 2010.
-Their third webcomic, His Face All Red, was released on October 31, 2010, and soon went viral.
+Their third webcomic, His Face All Red, was released on October 31, 2010, and went viral soon after.

 Carroll has continued to publish short horror comics on their website.
-For their 2014 webcomic The Hole the Fox Did Make, Carroll chose a limited format to see how they could create unease in a limited space.
-Furthermore, they created this webcomic during breaks between other work, and the format facilitated drawing in "small chunks".
-Another webcomic, Margot's Room, presents the reader with a child's bedroom; clicking on objects in the room presents a part of the story.
+For their 2014 webcomic The Hole the Fox Did Make, Carroll attempted to create unease using a limited format.
+This webcomic was made during breaks between other work, and the format facilitated drawing in "small chunks".
+Another webcomic, Margot's Room, presents the reader with a child's bedroom; clicking on objects in the room presents parts of the story.
 A poem at the start suggests a reading order, but the comic can be read in any order.
 Their 2016 webcomic Some Other Animal's Meat was adapted as "The Outside" for the Netflix horror anthology Guillermo del Toro's Cabinet of Curiosities (2022).

-As of February 2022, the latest webcomic on their website is The Worthington, published in 2018.
+As of January 2026, the latest webcomic on their website is A Pretty Place, published in 2023.